-Most important part is how the sound is played by the Operator.
-Select Trigger option from the highlighted area for the single shot effect.
+The most important part is how the sound is played by the Operator.
+Select the Trigger option from the highlighted area for the single-shot effect.
 You should try the other settings too as each setting will develop a new tone.

-Next highlighted area is Transpose which should be lowered to -24 cents to make the kick sound more realistic and heavy sounding.
-Still it is not even close to a real kick sound as we also need a Pitch envelope to make it more realistic.
+Next highlighted area is Transpose which should be lowered to -24 semitones to make the kick sound more realistic and heavy sounding.
+Still, it is not even close to a real kick sound as we also need a Pitch envelope to make it more realistic.

-Increase the pitch ratio to 100% and increase the Initial and Peak to +12 cents which will make it +24 cents.
-As a real Kick drum sound is made by hitting the Kick drum with a velocity on the tightened [pitched] calfskin or the plastic, which creates the Kick sound.
+Increase the pitch ratio to 100% and increase the Initial and Peak to +12 semitones which will make it +24 semitones.
+As a real Kick drum sound is made by hitting the Kick drum with velocity on the tightened [pitched] calfskin or the plastic, which creates the Kick sound.

 Once we have our Initial Kick sound, experiment with different layers and sounds can lead to a unique sound.
 For the Click Sound Increase, the Phase to 20% as this will give a hit sound which can be adjusted.
 For adding more thump and texture to the sound add Osc B and follow the same process used for Osc A.